smartfog/fogflow/doc/en/source/https.rst

 **Flow of Requests as shown in diagram:**

-**Step 1** : User will make a request to IDM using his credentials to generate access token specific for that user.
+**Step 1** : User will make a request to IDM using his credentials to generate  user access token specific for that user.
 For example:

 .. code-block:: console